• Skip to main content

 Man behind smoke from the campfire he built.

-To help with several tasks that needed to get done at camp, we worked as a team.
-Dad made the fire to dry out our socks, boots and warm up our feet.
-I gathered firewood to keep the fire going and made trips back and forth to the tent area to gather warmer clothes for Kris and my dad, as they hadn’t brought sandals to save on weight.
+To help with several tasks that needed to be done at camp, we worked as a team.
+My dad made a fire to dry out our socks and boots and warm up our feet.
+I gathered firewood to keep the fire going and made trips back and forth to the tent area to fetch warmer clothes for Kris and my dad while wearing my sandals.

-Tip: If your feet are soaking wet at camp and you need to remove your boots to dry them off and warm up, it’s challenging to be useful at camp when you’re barefoot if you don’t bring sandals.
-Even though they are an added weight, you will be thankful that you can change into different footwear once at camp and air out your feet while your boots dry.
-Then you can also accomplish more tasks once you’ve arrived at your campsite.
+Tip: The men opted not to bring sandals to save weight and ended up barefoot in the picnic table area.
+Saving on weight backfired!
+Even though they add weight, you will be thankful you can change into different footwear once at camp and air out your feet while your boots dry.
+You can also accomplish more tasks once you’ve arrived at your campsite.

 Filtering water into the Camelback.